ozskywalker/oddcode/README.md

 * CV-RESTAPI-ExecuteWorkflowAsGETCall.ps1 - Powershell script to call Commvault workflow
 * CV-RESTAPI-QOperationExecute.ps1 - Powershell script to perform example QOperation Execute command for Commvault
 * CV-RESTAPI-DumpEdgeDriveContentsToHTML.ps1 - Powershell script to dump the contents for a given Commvault Edge Drive path out to HTML
+* docker_update.sh - Update all docker images on local workstation
 * ETL_MSSQL.py - Rudimentary ETL load left-to-right with pyodbc & MS-SQL
 * Update-Route53.ps1 - Powershell script to run at time of EC2 start, will update (or create) CNAME record based on instance's current public host name
 * EnableDisable-FileSecurity.ps1 - Powershell byte-sized one-liners for disabling then re-enabling that pesky "Open File - Security Warning" dialog when trying to execute an installer (grumble..)